Ordering Deadlines for Christmas Delivery

 Special thanks from Team APC go to Erik Valind and David A. Rogers for the amazing job they did capturing the fun of the evening in photos – and for the post-processing required to make the souvenir canvas promotion possible.

-PSW Class Notes: Tweeting with Authority & Blogging for Photographers
+• PSW Class Notes: Tweeting & Blogging for Photographers

 By Chris Stampar